davlxd/Writings/posts/implement-a-radar-with-d3-and-d3-force.md

 So I thought only circle, whose curvature is constant, based collision avoidance is good enough for an ideal spread animation.

 Like I mentioned, circles can take too much space, I need a better solution.
-After slept on this issue for several nights then I came up this idea.
+After slept on this issue for several nights then I came up with this idea.

 ![With Placeholding Circles](/images/marvel-radar-placeholding-circle.gif)

-Like the gif shows, I used a series of placeholding circles, one following another, sitting on top of text labels.
+Like you can see, I used a series of placeholding circles, one following another, sitting on top of text labels, and include them in the Collision force as well, so they will make sure the text below themselves won't overlap with other symbols and text.

-And because of this trick, I had to write extra code to generate placeholding circles, extra force to make them sitting on the right position and so on.
+Because of this trick, I had to write extra code to generate placeholding circles, extra force to make them sitting on the right position and so on.

-## Other tricks
+## Unfinished work

+The project works well on Chrominum based browsers and Firefox only.